MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 ## PowerShell releases end of life

-Based on [Lifecycle of PowerShell](#lifecycle-of-powershell-7), the following table lists the dates when various releases will no longer be supported.
+Based on the [Lifecycle of PowerShell](#lifecycle-of-powershell-7), the following table lists the dates when various releases will no longer be supported.

 | Version |    End-of-life     |